-Through my own research as well as tips from readers of this blog and my Facebook page, I've found that nut-free cake and cookie decorating items like sprinkles, colored sugars and food color are some of the most difficult to find.
+Through my own research as well as tips from readers of this blog, I've found that nut-free cake and cookie decorating items like sprinkles, colored sugars and food color are some of the most difficult to find.

 If you plan to bake much (and you probably will if you have a child with a nut allergy) then ordering safe nut-free items makes sense.
 Is it as convenient as a trip to the grocery store?
-No, but if you stock up you will have what you need when you need it.
+Not always, but if you stock up you will have what you need when you need it.
+Plus, there are more "safe" items available at your local supermarket than ever before.

 The list below offers some suggestions on decorating items that are nut-free.
 A few you can find at the supermarket, but it's worth ordering some of these online items for a huge variety as well as quality and non-artificial colors, etc. Of course, if you have any questions about products mentioned here or other products I haven't mentioned, please contact the company's customer service department for the most accurate and up-to-date information.